Natalie K. Wight

-Natalie K. Wight (born 1974/1975) is an American lawyer who is the United States attorney for the District of Oregon.
+Natalie K. Wight (born 1974/1975) is an American lawyer who was the United States attorney for the District of Oregon.

 Education

 Wight is a 1992 graduate of Cleveland High School of Portland, Oregon.
-She received a Bachelor of Science from the College of Idaho in 1996, a Master of Science from California State University in 2000 and a Juris Doctor from the University of Notre Dame Law School in 2003.
+She received a Bachelor of Science from the College of Idaho in 1996, a Master of Science from California State University, Chico in 2000 and a Juris Doctor from the University of Notre Dame Law School in 2003.

 Career

 Wight was an attorney at the Federal Bureau of Prisons from 2003 to 2008.
 From 2008 to 2012, she served as an assistant United States attorney in the United States Attorney's Office for the Northern District of California.
 From 2012 to 2022, she served as an assistant United States attorney in the United States Attorney's Office for the District of Oregon.

 U.S. attorney for the District of Oregon

 On June 6, 2022, President Joe Biden nominated Wight to be the United States attorney for the District of Oregon.
 Her nomination was supported by Senators Ron Wyden and Jeff Merkley.
 On September 8, 2022, she was confirmed in the Senate by voice vote.
 She assumed office on September 12, 2022.
+On February 18, 2025, she was fired by the Second Trump administration and replaced by her first assistant, William Narus.